Clubs, Cartels and Bilderberg

 One is on more solid ground in being suspicious of such figures given their distinct anti-democratic credentials.
 Such gatherings tend to be hostile to the demos, preferring to lecture and guide it rather than heed it.
 Bilderberg affirmed that inexorable move against popular will in favour of the closed club and controlling cartel.
 “There are powerful corporate groups, above government, manipulating things,” asserts the much-maligned Alex Jones, whose tendency to conspiracy should not detract from a statement of the obvious.
 These are gatherings designed to keep the broader populace at arms-length, and more.

 The ideas and policies discussed are bound to be self-serving ones friendly to the interests of finance and indifferent to the welfare of the commonweal.
 A Bilderberg report, describing the Bürgenstock Conference in 1960, saw the gatherings as ones “where arguments not always used in public debate can be put forth.”
-As Joseph Stiglitz summarises from The Price of Inequality, “Those at the top have learned how to suck the money out of the rest in ways that the rest are hardly aware of.
+As Joseph Stiglitz summarises in The Price of Inequality, “Those at the top have learned how to suck the money out of the rest in ways that the rest are hardly aware of.
 That is their true innovation.
 Policy shapes the market, but politics has been hijacked by a financial elite that has feathered its own nest.”
 A nice distillation of Bilderbergism, indeed.

 Gauging the influence of the Bilderberg Group in an empirical sense is not a simple matter, though WikiLeaks has suggested that “its influence on postwar history arguably eclipses that of the G8 conference.”
 An overview of the group, published in August 1956 by Dr. Jósef H. Retinger, Polish co-founder and secretary of the gathering, furnishes us with a simple rationale: selling the US brand to sceptical Europeans and nullifying “anxiety.”
 Meetings “unofficial and private” would be convened involving “influential and reliable people who carried the respect of those working in the field of national and international affairs.”